 From the days of William the Conqueror to the twentieth century, the French region of Normandy has set the scene for many legendary battles.
-June 6 2014 will mark the 70th anniversary of the D-Day landings on Normandy's beaches; an event that led to the liberation of France from German occupation and the end of World War II in Europe.
+June 6 2015 marks the 71st anniversary of the D-Day landings on Normandy's beaches; an event that led to the liberation of France from German occupation and the end of World War II in Europe.

-Visit Normandy in 2014 to be part of the commemorations and learn more about this significant time in modern history.
+Visit Normandy and learn more about this significant time in modern history.
 From trips to iconic battlefields and beaches, to poignant visits to famous cemeteries and memorial museums, we've picked out 5 sites that'll give you sights to remember:

 One of the most famous parts of Normandy is the stretch of beach along the coast where the D-Day landings occurred.
 Omaha beach is one of five used by Allied troops, and US forces in particular incurred heavy losses here.
 Today, you'll find an engaging and informative visitor centre, as well as a cemetery where you can pay tribute to the fallen.